 Will companies need to implement more sustainable and ethical practices as younger and more socially conscious generations become active in the market?

 Yes — and this trend is already underway.
-The pandemic and recent social unrest have helped accelerate pressure for corporations to spend more time addressing issues that both younger and older generations care about.
+The pandemic and recent spotlight on social movements have helped accelerate pressure for corporations to spend more time addressing issues that both younger and older generations care about.

 In the future, it wouldn’t be surprising to see increased legislation from Washington that mandates corporations provide more transparency on many key ESG issues.
 And that should help make investing in this trend easier — the more information available to you, the better.